andrew-irods/How-To/Eclipse-attach-to-iCommand-remote.md

 ### THIS PAGE IS UNDER CONSTRUCTION -- PLEASE IGNORE FOR NOW ###

-# How to Attach Eclipse to a Remote Running iRODS System #
+# How to Configure and Debug a Remote iCommand with Eclipse #

-This document demonstrates how to attach the Eclipse IDE to an iRODS system (icommand client and server) on a remote system.
+This document demonstrates how to attach the Eclipse IDE to an iCommand utility on a remote system.

 The local system (**akelly1** in this document) is the development system, and includes a full set of iRODS sources (from github) that are built as a full package build, to provide us with debug objects to install and run on the target remote system (**akellylt1** in this document).
 Since both **akelly1** and **akellylt1** are Ubuntu 16.04 systems, the packages we focus on will be .deb files.
 An equivalent process for Redhat derived systems (like CentOS, RHEL, etc) would involve .rpm packages.

 The connection to the remote system will be based on **ssh**.
 It is recommended that ssh keys be installed to avoid being challenged for a password on every connection.
 YMMV.

-Following the process in this document, we will create an eclipse project that targets an existing icommand linux executable (**iput**), and create a remote debug launch configuration which can launch and debug the utility on a remote system.
-We will then create a separate project for the **irodsServer** process as an executable, and then create a remote debug configuration that will allow us to attach eclipse to the remote running **irodsServer** which interacts with our **iput** utility.
-None of these Eclipse configurations allow building the actual sources - that's not the intent.
+Following the process in this document, we will create an eclipse project that targets an existing icommand linux executable (**iput**), and create a remote debug launch configuration which can launch and debug the utility on the remote system.
+None of the Eclipse configurations discussed here allow building the actual sources - that's not the intent.
 They're used for the purpose of allowing the debugger access to the sources as programs are being debugged.

 ### The Thing with Eclipse ###